parzivaldrp/Dream-PG/README.md

 Dream PG is licensed under the MIT License.

 **Acknowledgments**
-Darshan Panchal and Manish Choudhary for designing and developing the project DR. JINAL TAILOR for guiding and mentoring the project
+Darshan Panchal and Manish Chaudhary for designing and developing the project DR. JINAL TAILOR for guiding and mentoring the project